Top 12 Best Magnesium Rich Foods

 Calcium to Magnesium Ratio

-Unlike our ancestors whose balance of calcium to magnesium levels were equal, our lifestyle habits today lead to an imbalance in this key electrical gradient.
-The result is a 10:1 calcium to magnesium ratio.
+Unlike our ancestors whose balance of calcium to magnesium levels was equal, our lifestyle habits today lead to an imbalance in this key electrical gradient.
+The result is a 10:1 calcium-to-magnesium ratio.
 This ratio disrupts the healthy balance of electrolytes within cells making nerves more susceptible to stress and pain perception.

-Declining magnesium levels in Western societies is dictated by a wide range of variables.
-Most common are chronic stress and poor dietary habits such as high sugar intake, over consumption of processed foods and too little intake of plant-based nutrients found in the magnesium rich foods.
+Declining magnesium levels in Western societies are dictated by a wide range of variables.
+The most common are chronic stress and poor dietary habits such as high sugar intake, overconsumption of processed foods, and too little intake of plant-based nutrients found in the magnesium-rich foods.

 Magnesium Deficiency Symptoms